INSIGHT & PRACTICE

 Dr. Richard J. Davidson

-Research from the Center for Healthy Minds (University of Wisconsin–Madison) suggests that regular contemplative practice may support long-term neuroplastic changes associated with emotional balance and resilience.
+Research from the Center for Healthy Minds at University of Wisconsin-Madison suggests that regular contemplative practice may support long-term neuroplastic changes associated with

 “Our brains can be shaped over time by both positive and negative experiences and emotions.
-Meditation practice, even short-term, has been linked with changes in gene expression” –
+Meditation practice, even short term, has been linked with changes in gene expression”

 Dr. Richard J. Davidson

-Guided mindfulness practices inspired by the teachings of Thich Nhat Hanh.
-Beginners may find the guided meditations by Brother Phap Huu especially accessible.
+Guided Mindfulness practices inspired by the teachings of Thich Nhat Hanh.
+Beginners may find the guided meditations by Brother Phap Huu especially accessible:

-Healthy Minds App
+Healthy Minds

 Important Note

-The content on this page is for educational and informational purposes only and does not replace medical or therapeutic advice.
+The content on this page is for

 1:1 Mindfulness Training